photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] Kernel security modules such as [AppArmor](https://wiki.ubuntu.com/AppArmor) and [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) are blocking permissions
 - [ ] Your Raspberry Pi has not been configured according to our [recommendations](raspberry-pi.md#system-requirements)

-We recommend checking your Docker logs for messages like *disk full*, *wrong permissions*, *database connection failed*, and *killed* as described above.
-If the server was killed, this points to a memory issue.
+We recommend checking your Docker logs for messages like *disk full*, *wrong permissions*, *no route to host*, *connection failed*, and *killed* as described above.
+If a service has been killed or otherwise automatically terminated, this points to a memory problem.

 ### Adding Swap ###